MR GARY NORTON

 Mrs Petersen joined Marist Brothers Linmeyer in January 2002, when she accepted the Physical Education teacher’s post for Grades 8 to 12.
 She encourages her students to be true to themselves and mindful of others.
 She has had a most interesting and eventful life and has accomplished much over the years.
 She received her ‘O’ Levels at Mabelreign Girls High School, Salisbury, Rhodesia (Zimbabwe) and went on to obtain a Diploma in Secretarial and Business Studies from the Salisbury Polytechnical College, Rhodesia.
 She was a corporate secretary for 16 years, including performing the role of private secretary to the Honourable Judge Cecil Margo (Heldeberg Commission).

-Mrs Petersen is currently teaching Physical education from Grade 8 to Grade 12, as well as holding the position of Grade 11 Grade Head and Teacher in Charge of the High School Prefects as well as of swimming.
+Mrs Petersen is currently teaching Physical Education to all the High School students, as well as holding the position of Grade 12 Grade Head.
+She is the Teacher in Charge of the High School Prefects, as well as the MIC of Swimming.
 She has a passion for teaching Health, Fitness and Leadership.
-Her hobbies include travel, exercise, Reading and Motorcycle Racing.
+Her hobbies include Travel, Exercise, Reading and Motorcycle Racing.
 Her favourite quote is, "If you get tired learn to rest not to quit."- Banksy.
 People who are happy in their own skin inspire Mrs Petersen.
 In her opinion, the beautiful facilities, the pleasant working environment, the privilege of working with young people and the unlimited opportunities for growth and enrichment are what make Marist Brothers Linmeyer special.

 MR NICHOLAS QUAIL